PardeepChahar/Jenkins-Notes/index.md

 Task 1, Job 1

-Problem: When developer commit code then jenkins fetch it and build it then deploy on docker(dev-docker) constainer
+Problem: When developer commit code then Jenkins fetch it and build it then deploy on docker(dev-docker) container

 Solution: